Frequently Asked Questions

 Who will manage the data?
 How will data be collected, archived, and made available for users?

 Existing funded efforts are focused on harmonizing existing datasets and developing Standard Operating Procedures (SOPs) for high priority monitoring activities.
 WRMP staff (through co-management with SFEI and SFEP) are developing a data portal for users to access relevant current and historical data.
-WRMP staff will manage the data portal, QA/QC procedures, and other quality control measures.
+WRMP staff manage the data portal, QA/QC procedures, and other quality control measures.
 The team will monitor the integration and distribution of data collected.
 The data portal will also be connected to the Geospatial Data Catalog for sharing and accessing the datasets and related contextual information (metadata).
 It will also connect to WRAMP tool (see above) for relevant analysis.
 The data portal will be flexible so that it can be enhanced in the future in different phases of the WRMP.
 In 2022, the SF Bay Joint Venture and SF Bay National Estuarine Research Reserve supported information transfer activities, including training opportunities for potential data collectors and intended users of the data portal.

 Program Status and Development